garydwatson/mailbox_processor/README.md

 I based this on async-std, but it would be easy to port to tokio (if that even makes sense).
 If someone runs into a problem using it along side tokio, I would accept a pull request for a tokio version or I would be willing to build a tokio version (shouldn't take much work).

+not obvious but you can start the mailbox processor from a synchronous context using something like...

+task::block_on(mb); //this method will return and when it does the event loop will be fired up and ready to accept messages.

+to send messages you should probably still be in an async context :)

 ### Here is an example of a counter using the mailbox processor

 ```rust